bricco1981/MT7622-mtkwifi/README.md

 2) put all the files right,
 3) ./scripts/feeds update -a
 4) ./scripts/feeds install -a
+5) make menuconfig
+6) select luci app mtwifi,m7622 and mt_wifi in kernel module, and configure the radios
-5) make        or make your openwrt command
+7) make        or make your openwrt command

 "forse la fine"